Marshall William Baynham (1897-1963)

 He was posted to 32nd Battery, part of 33rd Brigade (8th Division), seeing action in a gun crew firing an 18-pounder at the opening battle of the Somme in early July 1916, near Albert.

-He returned to the front in December 1916 and was posted to ‘A’ Battery, 86th Brigade (19th Division).
-He served with them until June 1917, taking part in the Battle of Arras and the successful capture of Messines Ridge, but was again wounded in action shortly afterwards and was brought home on the HS Stad Antwerpen.
+He returned to the Front in December 1916 and was posted to ‘A’ Battery, 86th Brigade (19th Division).
+He served with it until June 1917, taking part in the Battle of Arras and the successful capture of Messines Ridge, but was again wounded in action shortly afterwards and was brought home on the HS Stad Antwerpen.

 On both occasions when he was wounded he was featured in the local newspapers –